Is “give it time” really the solution to the puppy blues?

 But there’s a world of difference between a properly treated broken bone and an untreated broken bone.

-And I think it’s my fault sometimes.
+And I think some of this is my fault.

-See, Erin and I are both really sick of all the fearmongering and guilt-tripping in the dog world.
+See, Erin and I are both sick of all the fearmongering and guilt-tripping in the dog world.
 All the “do this right or you’re DOOMED,” “one wrong move will ruin your puppy FOREVER.”
 “There are no bad dogs, just BAD OWNERS.”

 Like, really?
 Enough of this madness.
 In an effort to not be THAT, we have sometimes swung too far in the opposite direction.
 Being too reassuring in a way that isn’t helpful.